-- Drinking isn’t as sexy when your heads in a bowl, your bum in the gutter and your memory of the good times is completely gone.
+- Drinking isn’t as sexy when your head is in a bowl, your bum is in the gutter and your memory of the good times is completely gone.
 Do this a few times a week, every week and the fort really starts to crumble.

 🏛 Alcohol is ancient fun